 Massacheusetts, Passenger and Crew Lists, 1820-1963, for James and Ann Lindsay and their family aboard the Hecla in 1872

-Headstone and Burying Ground of William Duncan, Rosehill Cemetery, Montrose
+Headstone and Burying Ground for William Duncan and family, Rosehill Cemetery, Montrose

 “James Duncan, died 10 September 1884, aged 7 years, and of his grandparents David Lindsay died 27 August 1892, aged 75 years, Catherine Copeland died 29 May 1894 aged 75 years, Mary Helen Abernathy died at East London, South Africa, 14 June 1900 aged 33 years, Mary Duncan died 25 March 1904, aged 80 years, Helen Brown Lindsay died 1 December 1926 aged 80 years, William L Duncan lost at sea 12 March 1829, Lillian George wife of William L Duncan died 21 February 1966”.

-Marriage of Alexander Lindsay and Betty Steven, 21 June 1817, Montrose
+Marriage of Alexander Lindsay and Betty Steven (sic), 21 June 1817, Montrose

 Image courtesy of Martiebell1 from her ancestry.com family tree.